My Account

 Biodiversity

-Biodiversity encapsulates the wide range of all living things, from single-celled amoeba to tree moss, to whales and elephants.
-This concept of diversity applies to entire ecosystems—from diversity within oceans, lakes, forests and deserts, to species variation (number of species and size of a species’ population) to the genetic diversity critical for an individual species’ resilience and survival.
+Biodiversity refers to the wide range of all living things, from single-celled amoebas and tree moss to every plant, insect, fish, amphibian, reptile and mammal.
+The concept applies to entire ecosystems, referring to diversity within oceans, rivers, forests and deserts, species variation (the number of species and size of a species’ population) and the genetic diversity needed for an individual species’ resilience and survival.

 Ecosystem Services